newanalyser/100-days-of-code/log.md

 **Thoughts**: I paid for these courses and never used them.
 Good thing that they're still available.
 After the #100daysofcode, the goal is not only to know Python, but to apply it to ethical hacking and then learn those skills.

+### Day 3: April 13, Monday

+**Today's Progress**: Was not able to do any learning but learnt a lesson about being scammed.
+For my job, I'm should be able to identify this and avoid it, but I fell victim.
+Never again and I believe coding will help me identify these factors more and not only avoid them, but to stop them.

+**Thoughts** Hack the scammers.

+### Day 4: April 15, Wednesday

+**Today's Progress**: Loops and Lists are out of the way

+**Thoughts** A great refresher.
+We handled loops a lot during C++ days.
+It's great to see that all are almost the same.

 ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.